Appearance

 smells.duplicateBodies()

 Detects functions with structurally similar bodies using AST fingerprinting.
-Two functions are flagged when their AST similarity exceeds a threshold (default: 85%).
+Two functions are flagged when their AST similarity exceeds a threshold (default: 85%) and each carries at least minDistinctVocabulary (default: 8) distinct identifier/literal texts — a low-vocabulary pair is never compared, however similar its shape.

 typescript